Skip to content

 For UI and app lag: Clearing cache (step 3) and closing background apps (step 4) are more effective than any picture setting change.

-If you’re dealing with a Vizio TV that turns on by itself or other erratic behavior alongside the lag, that’s often a sign of a firmware issue.
-Update first.
+If you’re also dealing with a Vizio TV turning on by itself or other erratic behavior, update firmware first since the same OS bugs often cause both problems.

 #Bottom Line

 Power cycle first.
-It fixes the majority of lag cases in under 3 minutes and costs nothing.
+It fixes the majority of lag cases in under 3 minutes.
 If that doesn’t do it, update firmware and clear app cache before going nuclear with a factory reset.
+If you’re locked out without a remote, use the physical buttons on the TV to access the settings menu.

 The Vizio D-Series and V-Series are RAM-limited by design.
 Keeping background apps closed isn’t optional on those models, it’s maintenance.
 If your TV is a 2018 or older model and these fixes don’t help, the hardware has likely hit its ceiling.
 The current V-Series starts around $250 for a 50-inch and runs significantly smoother than its predecessors.